Waste Connections: Incidents

 In September 2019, the investigative journalism program CBC Marketplace installed trackers into bales of plastic and commissioned three plastic recycling companies to process them: GFL Environmental, Merlin Plastics, and Waste Connections Canada.
 Merlin Plastics shredded and recycled the bales and GFL Environmental incinerated the bales in a waste-to-energy facility.
 Trackers indicated that Waste Connections dumped the plastic bales into a landfill in Richmond and a junkyard in Surrey, British Columbia instead of recycling them.
 The company responded "There was some miscommunication and the driver took this load to a waste facility".

 In March 2024, Waste Connections opened a relief fund to Val Verde, Live Oak, Hasley Hills, Hillcrest Parkway, Hasley Canyon and Stevenson Ranch residents pay to mitigate noxious fumes that leaked from their Chiquita Canyon Landfill in California.
 The company states that at least $25 million will be available through the fund, and that they distributed air purifiers to the residents.
 In June, the EPA announced there was an on-going investigation to the landfill and that Waste Connection could face $59,000 per day in civil penalties if they do not comply with regulations.

-Corporate structure and leadership

-Waste Connections' senior leadership is structured as follows: